70% off

 • Salary: The business owner determines a set wage or amount of money for themselves, and then cuts a paycheque for themselves every pay period.

-Those are the nuts and bolts, but we’ll dig into even more details of salaries and draws in a later section.
+Those are the nuts and bolts, but we’ll dig into even more details of salaries and draws later.

 • Sole Proprietorship